How to Improve Listening Comprehension as a Language Learner

 Putting on a podcast in the background while you do dishes?
 That's passive listening, and honestly, it doesn't do much for your comprehension skills.
 Your brain needs to actively engage with the material to actually learn.

 Active listening means you're focused entirely on understanding what you hear.
 You're taking notes, pausing to think about new words, rewinding confusing sections, and really trying to extract meaning.
-It takes more effort, but the results are dramatically better.
+It takes more effort, but it can improve your listening skills dramatically

-Here's a practical active listening routine that works:
+Here's a practical active listening routine that can help improve listening activities:

-Third listen: Use a transcript if available.
-Read along while listening to connect the sounds with the written words.
+- Third listen: Use a transcript if available.
+Listen and read at the same time to connect the sounds with the written words.
 This is huge for training your ear.

 Yeah, this means listening to the same 3-5 minute clip four times.
 But you'll learn more from those 15 minutes of active work than from an hour of passive background noise.